ninjaframework/ninja/ninja-core/src/site/markdown/documentation/logging.md

 &lt;/configuration&gt;
 </pre>

-By the way - you can also write logback configuration files in groovy.
+By the way - you can also write logback configuration files in Groovy.